MIRI Cross-Mode Recommended Strategies

 How should I deal with saturation?

 In many cases, the maximum integration length will be set by saturation of bright sources within the field, emission lines within a spectrum, or background emission.
 Because MIRI samples many points "up the ramp," saturating midway in the integration does not mean that data are lost; the pipeline will only fit the initial unsaturated data points.
 This can be an advantage since you can integrate longer to gain better signal to noise on fainter areas of the field or spectrum.
-However, saturation, as well as bright sources, could leave latent images in subsequent exposures (although they do not appear to be a strong function of the integrated signal level, and seem to decay in about 30 min).
+However, saturation, as well as bright sources, can leave persistence artifacts in subsequent exposures (Dicken et al. 2024).
+Additionally, bright sources near saturation can cause a broadening effect on the PSF known as the "brighter-fatter" effect.
 High redundancy in the data (e.g., dithering) is strongly recommended to mitigate the effects of persistence.

 When evaluating the impact of saturation as predicted by the ETC, users should keep in mind that the ETC is conservative, and does report saturation at about 80% of the detector full well.
 Further details can be found in the ETC Saturation Limits article.